rsuregar/whatsbridge-whatsapp-unofficial/README.md

 > **💡 Typing Indicator**: All messaging endpoints support `typingTime` parameter (in milliseconds) to simulate typing before sending the message.
 This makes the bot appear more human-like.

+> **🏷️ Whitelabel Footer**: All messaging endpoints support automatic footer injection.
+The footer format is `> _footerName_` (markdown blockquote with italic).
+Configuration priority: `footerName` in request payload > session metadata > `MESSAGE_FOOTER` environment variable.
+Set `footerName` in the request body to override per-request, or configure it globally via session metadata or environment variable.

 #### Send Text Message

 ```http